PadronToni/CSDealer/README.md

 There are some template example in `/template` folder

-#
+## Execution

-When executed, CSDealer process every file in `/template` folder (even if there are sub-directories)  that has `CSDdir` directory declared .
+When executed, CSDealer process every file in `/template` folder (even if there are sub-directories)  that has `CSDdir` directory declared.